ssb22/adjuster/README.md

 `--no-mreverse`
  : Cancels any earlier `--mreverse` option in Makefile variables etc

-`--reference-sep=`
- : Reference separator code used in the example input.
-If you want to keep example source references for each rule, you can label the input with 'references' (chapter and section numbers or whatever), and use this option to specify what keyword or other markup the input will use between each 'reference'.
-The name of the next reference will be whatever text immediately follows this string.
-Note that the reference separator, and the reference name that follows it, should not be part of the text itself and should therefore not be part of any annotation markup.
-If this option is not set then references will not be tracked.

-`--ref-name-end=`
- : Sets what the input uses to END a reference name.
-The default is a single space, so that the first space after the reference-sep string will end the reference name.

-`--ref-pri=`
+`--end-pri=`
- : Name of a reference to be considered "high priority" for Yarowsky-like seed collocations (if these are in use).
+ : Treat words that occur in the examples before this delimeter as having "high priority" for Yarowsky-like seed collocations (if these are in use).
 Normally the Yarowsky-like logic tries to identify a "default" annotation based on what is most common in the examples, with the exceptions indicated by collocations.
-If however a word is found in a high priority reference then the first annotation found in that reference will be considered the ideal "default" even if it's in a minority in the examples; everything else will be considered as an exception.
+If however a word is found in a high-priority section at the start, then the first annotation found there will be taken as the ideal "default" even if it's in a minority in the examples; everything else will be taken as an exception.

 `-s`, `--spaces`
  : Set this if you are working with a language that uses whitespace in its non-markedup version (not fully tested).
 The default is to assume that there will not be any whitespace in the language, which is correct for Chinese and Japanese.